 PLAN YOUR TRIP WELL IN ADVANCE!

-• ALWAYS leave trip itinerary with family or friends at home!
+• ALWAYS leave trip itinerary with family at home!

-• route, # in group, return time, destination emergency contact information
+• Route, # in group, return time, destination emergency

 • Research the area conditions!